tevux-tech/Tevux-Storage-Settings/README.md

 This is .Net standard 2.0 project so Geryon deployment will not work.
 Steps to deploy NuGet:
 1. Open solution with VS. And build Release configuration.
-2. Run M:\CodeRepos\Libraries\LightConversion-Storage-Settings\Deployment\PushNugetToMyGet.ps1 add path to released LightConversion.Storage.Settings.?.?.?.nupkg.
+2. Run M:\Nextcloud\Simon and friends\Utilities\Code factory\PushNugetToMyGet.ps1 add path to released LightConversion.Storage.Settings.?.?.?.nupkg.
 Done.